nixworks/public/news/2010/08/6/README.md

 ### [Saudi Arabia's ban of online functions on BlackBerry mobile phones is implemented. ](/news/2010/08/6/saudi-arabia-s-ban-of-online-functions-on-blackberry-mobile-phones-is-implemented.md)
 A ban on the use of Blackberry phones to send and receive messages is being rolled out in Saudi Arabia, users say.

-##### flagellation
+##### Flagellation
 ### [Thousands of people attend the public flagellation of 5 people in Aceh amid requests that the practice be banned. ](/news/2010/08/6/thousands-of-people-attend-the-public-flagellation-of-5-people-in-aceh-amid-requests-that-the-practice-be-banned.md)
 Five people are caned in public in the Indonesian province of Aceh, despite calls by human rights groups to ban flogging.

 ##### Bosnian
 ### [A 25-year-old Bosnian immigrant is arraigned in a Brooklyn United States District Court for involvement in an alleged terrorist plot to blow up New York City's subway system. ](/news/2010/08/6/a-25-year-old-bosnian-immigrant-is-arraigned-in-a-brooklyn-united-states-district-court-for-involvement-in-an-alleged-terrorist-plot-to-blow.md)
-_Context: Brooklyn, New York, subway, arraigned, United States District Court, Bosnian, New York City, terrorism_
+_Context: United States District Court, Bosnian, terrorism, subway, arraigned, Brooklyn, New York, New York City_

 ##### Nelson Mandela
 ### [Jeremy Ractliffe, former head of the Nelson Mandela Children's Fund, admits he kept possible blood diamonds to protect the reputations of Mandela, Naomi Campbell and the fund but that he gave them to South African police and is willing to testify at Charles Taylor's trial. ](/news/2010/08/6/jeremy-ractliffe-former-head-of-the-nelson-mandela-children-s-fund-admits-he-kept-possible-blood-diamonds-to-protect-the-reputations-of-ma.md)
-_Context: South Africa, Charles Taylor, blood diamond, Nelson Mandela Children's Fund, Nelson Mandela, Naomi Campbell_
+_Context: Nelson Mandela, South Africa, blood diamond, Charles Taylor, Naomi Campbell, Nelson Mandela Children's Fund_

 ##### Matamoros
 ### [At least 14 people are killed during a prison riot in Matamoros in the Mexican state of Tamaulipas. ](/news/2010/08/6/at-least-14-people-are-killed-during-a-prison-riot-in-matamoros-in-the-mexican-state-of-tamaulipas.md)